-Also in Lincoln Park are many different bars, restaurants and cultural activities to give residents the downtown experience while also getting more of a neighborhood feel.
+Also in Lincoln Park are many different bars, restaurants and cultural activities to give residents the downtown experience while also providing more of a neighborhood feel.
 Apartment hunters looking for upscale living that is a little different than the downtown high rises should definitely consider Lincoln Park!

 Write up credit: Noah Tennant